worldbank/repkit/src/mdhlp/repado.md

 a network drive or a Git repository, you can set up a project environment where all project dependencies are stable across all users.

-__mode__(_string_) is used to specify which mode is used.
-It must be specified and can either be _strict_ or _nostrict_.
+__nostrict__ is used to switch to the _nostrict_ mode instead of the default _strict_ mode.
 See the Description section above for a description of the differences between the two modes.

 __lessverbose__ is used to reduce the output that this command produces.
 The default without this option is that this command outputs how the adopaths has been modified and how that makes running your code different.